EdJoPaTo/website-stalker-example/sites/com-steamdeck-en-faq.md

 1.5 meters, or 4.9 feet.

-###### Will Steam Deck be sold in retail stores? ######
+###### Will Steam Deck be available in other regions? ######

-Steam Deck is only available directly via Steam.
-We may be partnering with retailers as we make Steam Deck available in more regions - more information about that soon.
+Steam Deck is available directly via Steam in the US, Canada, UK, and EU.
+We are working with Komodo to sell Steam Deck in Japan, South Korea, Taiwan, and Hong Kong.

 ###### What can you tell us about the BIOS and does it allow dual-boot? ######